PapenfussLab/gridss/Readme.md

 - Process as per the region of interest processing outlined above.

+### Why does GRIDSS use centre-aligment?

+'Normalised' SNV/indel calls are left-aligned.
+Why does GRIDSS not use this convention?
+There are two reasons:

+For ++ or -- breakpoints, left-aligning the lower breakend will force right-alignment of the upper breakend.
+Similarly for right-alignment of the lower.
+This means that it is impossible to univerally left-align, or right-align breakpoints without resulting in an incorrect nominal call position.
+Centre-alignment is the option that does not cause this problem ( technically speaking, you still have an off-by-one problem for odd-length homology but that's less problematic).

+Secondly, using left or right alignment for imprecise call will result in the nominal call being at the edge of the confidence interval bounds.
+Centre-aligning imprecise calls makes sense as it is (usually) the centre position that is the most likely to be correct.

 ## GRIDSS JAR

 GRIDSS takes a modular approach and the GRIDSS jar consists of a collection of separate tools.
 Each tool in the GRIDSS pipeline can be run independently.
 The following data flow diagram gives an overview of the GRIDSS pipeline used when running `gridss.sh`.